adamParker96/SaaS_App_Tech_Challenge/README.md

 The KnowledgeBase uses a React app hosted on S3 + Cloudfront to dynamically pull data from our backend, 3 dockerized services written in Node.js + Express that are hosted on an ECS cluster.
 It is locked behind our Auth service, which redirects a user to login via Okta before being redirected to the KnowledgeBase after a successful callback.
-Once they have returned to the KnowledgeBase, they can make API calls to our backend and retrieve data.
+Once they have returned to the KnowledgeBase, they can make API calls to our backend and create, retrieve, update, and delete data.

 ---------------------------------------------------------